Mode-coupling formulation of heat transport in anharmonic materials: Discussion

 However, in general, these harmonic phonons are a very rough approximation of the true dynamical quantities.
 Indeed, since the second-order term captures only part of the full potential energy landscape, the accuracy of the harmonic phonons as descriptors of atomic motion is inherently limited.
 For instance, it has been shown that, in some systems, the harmonic component can account for less than half of the forces acting on atoms~\cite{Knoop2020}.
 In such cases, the validity of perturbation theory is compromised: not only does the non-interacting phonon baseline inadequately describe the dynamics, but the phonon-phonon interactions themselves are poorly captured and constrained by the finite order of the Taylor expansion.

 In contrast, the mode-coupling theory is constructed to alleviate these shortcomings.
 For example, we have shown previously~\cite{Castellano2023} that the second-order generalized IFCs are physically meaningful, being proportional to the inverse static susceptibility.
 As a result, in the static limit, the phonons defined by mode-coupling theory are exact, corresponding to the mass-weighted displacement covariance.
-Furthermore, the Mori-Zwanzig projection scheme ensures that these phonons provide a minimally interacting basis, representing the most accurate quasi-particles possible.
+Furthermore, the Mori-Zwanzig projection scheme ensures that these phonons provide a minimally interacting basis, representing the most accurate non-interacting phonons possible, with already exact static properties~\cite{Castellano2023}.
 On top of this, each order of the mode-coupling approximation is built to minimize the amplitude of all subsequent orders.

 Thus, mode-coupling theory provides a rigorous and systematic framework for capturing dynamical properties.
 For the thermal conductivity tensor, this approach introduces two primary improvements.
 First, it enhances the accuracy of key parameters of the heat current (eq. (\ref{eq:heat current end})), specifically the phonon frequencies and group velocities, due to the exactness of the second-order generalized IFCs.
 As a result, both the propagation (through $\vec{v}_\vec{q}^s$) and the amount of heat carried for each phonon mode (through $c_s(\vec{q})$) are more accurately represented.
 Second, the mode-coupling theory offers a refined treatment of phonon-phonon scattering, yielding a more precise dynamical description and leading to improved predictions of thermal conductivity.
+However, our work is a further demonstration that, even with the renormalization, heat transport is not mediated by individual phonons but is a collective effect, and reduces to phonons only if the coupling between phonons is negligible.
+Nevertheless, the refinement brought by the mode-coupling theory also holds in systems where these collective excitations (also known as relaxons~\cite{Cepellotti2016}), are necessary for an accurate description.
+In this case, the equivalence between our derivation and the phonon Boltzmann equation shown in appendix~\ref{app:pbe} further suggests that diagonalizing $\boldsymbol{\Xi}$ allows to obtain the temperature-renormalized counterpart of the relaxons from a perturbative approach.

 A notable strength of the mode-coupling theory is that despite its dynamical foundation, its building blocks are real-space and time-independent properties.
 Specifically, the generalized IFCs are derived from static Kubo averages, offering distinct advantages over fully time-dependent approaches.